Joostudio/joostudio.github.io/README.md

 just sheer curiosity, lots of Googling, and a bit of chaos.
 Maybe people are amazed by my recklessness and lack of technical awareness.
 Who knows? 😂

+⚠️ Editing the site manually was... intense.
+At one point I genuinely wondered,
+"Wait… am I supposed to style every section individually with CSS...?"
+Turns out, yes — if you don’t use a framework. 😂

 chore: updated README with chaotic truth